 - Counties and regional agencies will update, if applicable, this data each year.

-Mandatory Commercial Organics Recycling (MORe) and Mandatory Commercial Recycling (MCR), Electronic Annual Report Questions (PDF, 501 KB) Commencing August 1, 2017 (Revised February 2016)
+Mandatory Commercial Organics Recycling (MORe) and Mandatory Commercial Recycling (MCR), Electronic Annual Report Questions Commencing August 1, 2017 (Revised June 2018)

-For additional information, please contact your Local Assistance and Market Development liaison at (916) 341-6199.
+For additional information, please contact your Local Assistance and Market Development contacts.